ATC issues arrest warrant without bail for Imran Khan - ExBulletin

 Lahore, June 21 (UNI) An Anti-Terrorism Court (ATC) in Lahore has issued a non-releasable arrest warrant for Pakistan’s President Tehreek-e-Insaf (PTI), Imran Khan, and other party leaders.

-The non-releasable arrest warrants have also been issued for PTI leaders Hammad Azhar, Mian Aslam Iqbal and others, according to Geo news.
+The non-releaseable arrest warrants have also been issued for PTI leaders Hammad Azhar, Mian Aslam Iqbal and others, according to Geo news.

 The court issued an arrest warrant without bail at the request of the investigator.